You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

 When you complain, you must be as detailed as possible and don’t be shy about including specifics about profanity or sexual remarks.
 If a coworker calls you a “bitch,” don’t tell your supervisor somebody cursed at you.
 Report the use of the word “bitch.”
-If a male coworker remarks: “Sally you have huge jugs;” then Sally needs to tell her boss or Human Resources exactly what was said, she needs to specifically report the use of the words “jugs.”
-Sally can’t be shy or timid and simply tell her boss someone made comments about her body.
+If a male coworker remarks: “Sally, you have huge jugs,” then Sally needs to tell her boss or Human Resources precisely what was said.
+She needs to report the use of the words “jugs specifically.”
+Sally can’t be shy and tell her boss someone made comments about her body.

 THIS IS A HUGE MISTAKE.
 Victims of harassment must set their fear aside and report the harassment.
 The law makes it illegal to retaliate against someone for reporting harassment.

 - The name of the person harassing you.

-- When did the harassment occur.
+- When did the harassment occur?

-- Where did the harassment occur.
+- Where did the harassment occur?

-- How often did it occur.
+- How often did it happen?

-- What was specifically done or said.
+- What was explicitly done or said?

 - The names of any witnesses to the harassment.

-Always demand the harasser to stop-tell them you don’t want them harassing you.
+Always demand the harasser to stop.
+Tell them you don’t want them harassing you.